tekknolagi/tekknolagi.github.com/_posts/2025-08-13-liveness-datalog.md

 means it's a conjunction---*and*.

 Where's the union?
 Well, remember what I said about array programming?
 We're not thinking in terms of sets.
-We're thinking one variable at a time TODO
+We're thinking one program variable at a time.
+As Souffle executes our relations, `live_out` will incrementally build up a table.

-It's a little weird to program in this style because `s` wasn't textually defined anywhere like a parameter or a variable.
-TODO
+It's also a little weird to program in this style because `s` wasn't textually defined anywhere like a parameter or a variable.
+You kind of have to think of `s` as connector, a binder, a foreign key---what have you.
+It's a placeholder.
+(I don't know how to explain this well.
+Sorry.)

 Then we can define live-in.
 This on the surface looks more complicated but I think that is only because of Souffle's choice of syntax.